maths/moodle-qtype_stack/doc/en/Developer/Development_history.md

  10. When using the Maxima Pool servlet, it is now possible to use any type of HTTP authenication (e.g. basic or digest), and there is a separate configuration option, so that you don't need to put the username and password in the URL.

+### Question blocks

+This is a major new feature described on the dedicated page about [question blocks](../Authoring/Question_blocks.md).
+At the same time CASText now enables us to embed the _value_ of a variable in CASText, not just the displayed form using `{#...#}`.

 ## Version 3.2